moucheng2017/Pay_Attention_To_Mistakes/README.md

 ## Future work:
 1. Extending the framework to multi-class.
-2. The framework has a great potential in other tasks such as denoising, deblurring and semi-supervised learning.
+2. The framework has a great potential in other tasks which need heavy regularisation, such as denoising, deblurring and semi-supervised learning.

 ## Citation: